Poonch District, Pakistan: Sikh Empire (1819–1846)

 The Sikhs had conquered the eastern part of Poonch in 1819, but did not exert full control over it until the tribal coalition was defeated in 1832.

 In 1822, Ranjit Singh appointed Gulab Singh as the Raja of Jammu and, in 1827, appointed Dhyan Singh as the Raja of Bhimber, Chibbal and Poonch (covering the Mirpur and Poonch districts as of 1947).

 Dhyan Singh spent most of his time in Lahore, subsequently becoming the diwan (prime minister) in the Sikh court.
 Gulab Singh is said to have managed his jagirs on his behalf.

 In 1837, the hill tribes of Poonch, led by the Sudhans launched a rebellion.
 They captured Sikh garrisons and defeated the son of Gulab Singh, Ottam Singh, whom had been sent with a force of five thousand troops to crush the rebellion.
 Though the rebels captured the majority of Poonch, after Gulab Singh returned from his campaign against the Yusufzai, he was able to incite treachery within the rebellion.
 Gulab Singh then attacked with an army of twenty-thousand which he had raised in Kahuta, and after fierce fighting and aid of Sikh reinforcements, he captured key forts of the rebels and their leaders, flaying alive Sudhan sardars Malli Khan and Sabz Ali Khan, executions of other commanders and notables from the rebellious tribes and killed the main leader of the rebellion, Shams Khan.
 Gulab Singh's forces caused devastation and massacres within captured rebel territory, due to which he faced controversy, particularly by the British, and obtained the reputation of a tyrant.

 After the death of Ranjit Singh in 1839, the Sikh court fell into anarchy and palace intrigues took over.
 Dhyan Singh, Suchet Singh as well as Dhyan Singh's son Hira Singh were murdered in these struggles.
 Poonch was confiscated by the Sikh Durbar on the grounds that the Rajas had rebelled against the state and handed it over to Faiz Talib Khan of Rajouri.

 Princely state of Jammu and Kashmir (1846–1947)

 After the First Anglo-Sikh War (1845–1846) and the subsequent Treaties of Lahore and Amritsar, the entire territory between the Beas and the Indus rivers was transferred to Gulab Singh, including Poonch.
 He was recognised an independent ruler, a maharaja, of the newly created state of Jammu and Kashmir.
 Gulab Singh reinstated the jagir of Poonch to Jawahir Singh, the eldest remaining son of Dhyan Singh.
 Thus, the Dogra dynasty became the rulers of the state.

-In the 1947 Poonch Revolt, the rebels expelled Dogras from Poonch (modern day Poonch Division, AJK), and established Azad Kashmir.